 Even with the beer flowing freely, Oktoberfest events are usually quite family-friendly.
 My little hometown of Alameda in the East Bay hosts quite the celebration at the local German watering hole, Speisekammer.
 For several Sundays in late September and early October, the restaurant celebrates in family-friendly style with plenty of German food and beer, polka music, and dancing that kids can enjoy too.

-Six Flags Discovery Kingdom Boo Fest & Oktoberfest (Vallejo)
+Six Flags Discovery Kingdom Tricks & Treats + Oktoberfest (Vallejo)

-Like its other Bay Area theme park counterparts, Six Flags Discovery Kingdom in Vallejo has some special fall offerings as well.
-While you'll want to leave the little ones at home for the park's terrifying evening haunt Fright Fest, the park has two family-friendly offerings during daytime hours.
+Like some other Bay Area theme park counterparts, Six Flags Discovery Kingdom in Vallejo has some special fall offerings as well.
+While you'll want to leave the little ones at home for the park's terrifying evening haunt Fright Fest, the park has two family-friendly offerings during daytime hours: Oktoberfest and Tricks and Treats.

-Kid's Boo Fest is a traditional fall festival with Halloween activities and entertainment, themed ride overlays, and a trick-or-treat station.
-It's more geared towards younger kids but even my then 4th grader enjoyed stopping by for several hours last year.
+This fall festival won't be as extensive as Tricks and Treats was at Great America, but it will have a few Halloween activities and entertainment and trick-or-treat stations.
+It's more geared towards younger kids, but my son enjoyed the offerings when he was in 4th grade when we last visited.
 Plus the whole family can get in on the Oktoberfest food festival action with German food and entertainment offered (along with beers for adults).

-Oktoberfest takes place mostly on Saturdays and Sundays from September 14-November 3, 2024 during regular park hours.
-Starting the following weekend, September 21, 2024, Boo Fest joins the lineup alongside Oktoberfest until November 3 as well.
+Oktoberfest takes place mostly on Saturdays and Sundays from September 13-November 2, 2025 during regular park hours.
+Starting the following weekend, September 20, 2025, Tricks & Treats joins the lineup alongside Oktoberfest until November 2 as well.

 Additional Tips for Fall Fun in the San Francisco Bay Area